 #5 – Our mind is always working for us, even if it feels like it’s working against us.

-This is something my certified mentor and coach, Alyssa Nobriga calls divided will.
+This is something my mentor, Alyssa Nobriga, calls divided will.

-This can be a situation like you consciously wanting to reach a certain weight goal but your unconscious mind keeps sabotaging your efforts.
+This can be a situation in which you consciously want to reach a certain weight goal, but your unconscious mind keeps sabotaging your efforts.
 You end up yo-yo dieting to gain even more weight.
-This is, by the way, one of my shadow wounds that I’ve been working with for years to overcome.
-So I feel like using my example here helps.
+By the way, this is one of my shadow wounds that I’ve been working on for years to overcome.
+So, I feel like using my example here helps.

-So if we use the understanding from the points above, the different parts of our mind can be at conflict.
+So, if we use the understanding from the points above, the different parts of our minds can be in conflict.
 In my case, one part of me finds eating good food to be my definition of “fun” and “reward’.
-So every time I was consciously doing a good job of not eating unhealthy, I was unconsciously rewarding myself with snacks and desserts!
+So, every time I was consciously doing a good job of not eating unhealthy, I was unconsciously rewarding myself with snacks and desserts!

-After I understood this irony, I developed different reward systems like aromatherapy, naps, healthier sweet obsessions, etc.
+After I understood this irony, I developed different reward systems, such as aromatherapy, naps, healthier sweet obsessions, etc.

-Here, my favourite coaching question to ask clients is, “what is the BENEFIT of you doing that undesirable deed?”
-List down all the possible reasons why you SHOULD be doing what you are, even if you think you shouldn’t.
+My favourite coaching question to ask clients is, “What is the benefit of you doing that undesirable deed?”
+List all the possible reasons why you SHOULD be doing what you are, even if you think you shouldn’t.

-I’ve found that this tool helps in so many ways like discovering my answers as: snack versus fruit, laze versus exercise, work more versus rest.
+I’ve found that this tool helps in so many ways, like discovering my answers as a snack versus fruit, laze versus exercise, and work more versus rest.

 Concluding Thoughts

-Just developing more knowledge about the way the mind functions can help us become so much more compassionate with ourselves.
-And every time we do catch ourselves overthinking or indulging in negative thoughts, we aren’t judging ourselves or resisting the thoughts.
+Just developing more knowledge about how the mind functions can help us become much more compassionate with ourselves.
+And every time we catch ourselves overthinking or indulging in negative thoughts, we don’t judge ourselves or resist the thoughts.
 We end up moving through the debacles of the mind with more ease and patience.

 Leave a Reply